On the coupling of Galilean-invariant field theories to curved spacetime: Galilean boosts from null reductions

-where $\text{P}$ refers to the pullback of a form on $\M$ to the worldline, and we recognize the usual $U(1)$-invariant ``electromagnetic'' coupling in the $\text{P}[A]$ term.
-Note that the effect of the arbitrary function $f$ is to determine the charge $q$ with which the particle couples to $n_{\mu}$.
-Also note that if one chooses $\tau$ such that $\dot{X}^{\rho}n_{\rho}=1$, then the first term is effectively the $\frac{1}{2}mv^2$ kinetic energy of a point particle.
+where the details of $f$ are absorbed into a constant $q$, $\text{P}$ refers to the pullback of a form on $\M$ to the worldline, and we recognize the usual $U(1)$-invariant ``electromagnetic'' coupling in the $\text{P}[A]$ term.
+Observe that if one chooses $\tau$ such that $\dot{X}^{\rho}n_{\rho}=1$, then the first term is effectively the $\frac{1}{2}mv^2$ kinetic energy of a point particle.